mjisan/URI-HBL/README.md

 ### (e) Running the Parametric Code

-- After defining all the input parameters, we first compile the code using ./build_parametric.bash and run the model by submitting run_parametric.bash scripts.
-Please note, these scripts need to be adjusted based on your system configuaration.
+- After defining all the input parameters, we first compile the code using `./build_parametric.bash` and run the model by submitting `run_parametric.bash` scripts.
+Please note that these scripts need to be adjusted based on your system configuration.

-- After successfull run, we should see the output file in the /OUTPUT directory.
+- After a successful run, we should see the output file in the /OUTPUT directory.
 The file name should be boundary_parametric.nc as defined in the input.nml namelist file.